danielmackay/nextjs-todo/README.md

 yarn dev
 ```

+### Dependencies

+Backend API can be found on github at: [dotnet-todo-api](https://github.com/danielmackay/dotnet-todo-api)

 ## Generating Api Client

 ```bash
 yarn generate-api
 ```

-if the above doesnt' work you can manually generate the API Client code via: https://editor.swagger.io/
+if the above doesnt' work you can manually generate the API Client code via: [swagger.io](https://editor.swagger.io/)